AKPANINYANG/alx-low_level_programming/0x00-hello_world/README.md

-C - Hello, World
+#C - Hello, World

 General
-Why C programming is awesome (don’t forget to tweet today, with the hashtag #cisfun :))
+Why C programming is awesome
 Who invented C
 Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds What happens when you type gcc main.c